annalhq/algoscope/README.md

 3. ⚙️ [Tech Stack](#tech-stack)

 ## <a name="introduction">⚡ Introduction</a>
-The AlgoScope is website for visualization of algorithms and data structures
+AlgoScope is the website for visualization of algorithms and data structures

 ## <a name="features">🚀 Algorithms </a>
 - [ ] Insertion/Merge Sort - Aarsh